bcrawford39GT/signac_pytorch_plmnist_example/README.md

 - **Part 2:** This downloads the dataset used for the pytorch and plmnist calculations, which will be used to do a calculation/model in `Part 3`.

-- **Part 3:** Checks to see if `Part 4` can be run, and if so, prints a file to signify that is able to run `Part 4`.
+- **Part 3:** Checks to see if `Part 4` can be run, and if so, prints a file to signify that.

 - **Part 4:** Run pytorch for the plmnist model without fgsm, using bash command to run a software package inside the commands for each state point.

-- **Part 5:** Run the fgsm on the model from `Part 3`, using bash command to run a software package inside the commands for each state point.
+- **Part 5:** Run the fgsm on the model from `Part 4`, using bash command to run a software package inside the commands for each state point.

 - **Part 6:** Obtain the average and standard deviation for each input value combination (`num_epochs`, `batch_size`, `hidden_size`, `learning_rate`, `dropout_prob`, `fgsm_epsilon`), with different `seed` values (replicates).
 The user can add more values at any time via the `init.py` file and rerun only the added value calculations.
 The averages and standard deviations accoss the different `seed` values (replicates) are determined for the `test_acc_avg`, `test_acc_std`, `test_loss_avg`, `test_loss_std`, `val_acc_avg`, `val_acc_std`, `val_loss_avg`, `val_loss_std`, `fgsm_acc_avg`, and `fgsm_acc_std` values, and added to the `analysis/output_avg_std_of_seed_txt_filename.txt` file.